What is a Bulging Disc?

 - Muscle weakness, numbness, or tingling in one or both legs

 - Increased reflexes in one or both legs that can cause spasticity

 Bulging disc in your cervical spine:

 - Pain or tingling in the neck, shoulders, arms, hands or fingers can signal a bulging disc in the cervical (upper spine) area

 Bulging disc in your lumbar spine:

 - Muscle spasms and lower back pain may be evidence of a bulging disc in the lumbar (lower back) region.
 Because this area holds so much of the upper body’s weight, approximately 90% of all bulging discs occur in the lumbar spine.
-Sometimes this discomfort spreads to the buttocks, thighs and feet.
-When a bulging disc pressures the sciatic nerve, sciatica can result.
+Sometimes this discomfort spreads to the buttocks, thighs, and feet.
+When the disc pressures the sciatic nerve, sciatica can result.
 This condition usually manifests as pain that emanates down one leg, but not the other.

-Some of the causes of a Bulging disc can develop from are: Degenerative Disc Disease, General “Wear and Tear”, Injury or Trauma, Bad Posture, or Occupational Hazards.
+Some of the causes can develop from are Degenerative Disc Disease, General “Wear and Tear”, Injury or Trauma, Bad Posture, or Occupational Hazards.
 If you suspect you might be suffering, take action before the disc ruptures and causes further damage to the body.
-The first step toward treating a bulging disc is identifying what led it to originally.
+The first step towards treating a bulging disc is identifying what led it to originally.

 Chiro & Sports Med